Enhancing Bird Gardens

 Whichever method you decide to use keep in mind that the water level should never be deeper than about 2 inches or 5 centimeters.

 Drippers, Misters, Jigglers, Bubblers & Solar Fountains for Attracting Wild Birds

 Best Rated Bird Baths & Accessories

-Prevents mosquitoes from laying eggs & the sound of water moving attracts wild birds.
+Prevents mosquitoes from laying eggs & the sound of water moving attract wild birds.

 Hummingbirds love to swoop through to bathe and the sound of water is a magnet for them.

 Where To Place Bird Baths In Your Bird Garden